viewzavr/vr-cinema/local_data_server/README.md

 Actually, client's counterpart is done in ../index.html.
 Probably, these all are separate projects - vr-cinema and local-server-powered add-on.
 Also, loading side modules should be considered, for example Dubins.

+# Ideas
+* Inspect subdirs to multiple data.csv and show index dir for them with screenshots?

 # Requirements and features